-A Meribel ski vacation serves as a quaint, laidback access point to the never-ending terrain of France’s Trois Vallees.
-The only way to truly appreciate the size and scope of the Trois Vallees (Three Valleys) area is to compare it to a collection of biggest North American ski resorts; combine Whistler, Vail, Squaw and Jackson Hole, and then throw in Breckenridge and Killington, and you'd still have room left over in Trois Vallées.
-You could spend a lifetime exploring the limitless peaks and valleys, and partaking in lunch, espresso or a class of fine French wine at \Trois Vallees many charming villages.
+A Méribel ski vacation serves as a quaint, laid-back access point to the never-ending terrain of France’s Les 3 Vallees.
+The only way to truly appreciate the size and scope of Les 3 Vallees (The Three Valleys) area is to compare it to a collection of biggest North American ski resorts; combine Whistler, Vail, Squaw and Jackson Hole, and then throw in Breckenridge and Killington, and you'd still have room left over in Les 3 Vallées.
+You could spend a lifetime exploring the limitless peaks and valleys, and partaking in lunch, espresso or a class of fine French wine at Les 3 Vallees many charming villages.

 There are trails for all abilities from wide, gentle well-groomed slopes for beginners, to steep trails with moguls to challenge the experts.
-The sheer size of the Trois Vallees terrain ensures that experts, and every other skier or snowboarder has ideal terrain.
-Specifically, Meribel’s Mont du Vallon, Mont de la Challe, Tougnete and Ecureuil have a lot to offer—long, fast, steep cruisers to moguls, and notable off-piste areas.
+The sheer size of Les 3 Vallees terrain ensures that experts, and every other skier or snowboarder has ideal terrain.
+Specifically, Méribel’s Mont du Vallon, Mont de la Challe, Tougnete and Ecureuil have a lot to offer—long, fast, steep cruisers to moguls, and notable off-piste areas.
 The extensive snow making system guarantees good snow on major trails leading to the resort.
-For off-trail skiing, we recommend a guide who will take you to untouched slopes to ski your heart out.
+For off-piste skiing, we recommend a guide who will take you to untouched slopes to ski your heart out.

 Advanced intermediates and experts alike will enjoy cruising down the 1992 Olympics women’s downhill run.
-The vast majority of Meribel, and the Trois Vallees area for that matter, is best left to intermediates.
+The vast majority of Méribel, and Les 3 Vallees area for that matter, is best left to intermediates.
 Nearly every single chairlift off every single mountain has a world-class blue or red run, making Trois Vallees one of the most intermediate-friendly places in the world.
-Meribel’s Altiport area provides beginners and first timers with ideal terrain.
+Méribel’s Altiport area provides beginners and first timers with ideal terrain.
 Rond-Point also provides some gentle green runs for new skiers and snowboarders.